-The Adobe* PhoneGap* CLI system and the Google* Mobile Chrome Apps project (aka cca) are based on the same Apache Cordova CLI open source project.
+The Adobe* PhoneGap* CLI system is based on the Apache Cordova CLI open source project.
 The

-config.xml file used to direct the cloud-based Adobe* PhoneGap Build* environment is unique to PhoneGap Build; it is also a superset of the Cordova CLI
+config.xml file used to direct the cloud-based Adobe* PhoneGap Build* environment is a superset of the Cordova CLI

-Because this build system is derived directly from the Cordova CLI open source project, the Intel XDK build control files share many options with a local Cordova CLI
+Because Intel XDK mobile apps are Cordova CLI apps, the Intel XDK build control files share many options with a local Cordova CLI

 config.xml file.
-The options used in the Intel XDK build configuration file are a superset of those used in the Cordova CLI
+The options used in the Intel XDK build configuration files are a superset of those used in the Cordova CLI

-For each HTML5+Cordova project, you can specify the Cordova CLI version under Build Settings in the Projects tab.
-As of release 2458 of the Intel XDK, the default and recommended version of CLI is 5.1.1; this number refers to the Cordova CLI (command-line interface) version number, not the version of the Cordova device framework (see the Apache Cordova CLI 4.0 Release Notes for a coarse explanation of this version confusion).
-The precise Cordova platform versions that are “pinned” to CLI 5.1.1 can be found in the Apache Cordova CLI 5.1.1 Release Notes (we upgraded the Cordova-Android build system from 4.0.0 to 4.1.0 as part of our CLI 5.1.1 implementation).
+For each Cordova mobile app project, you can specify the Cordova CLI version under Build Settings in the Projects tab.
+The default and recommended version of CLI is 6.5.0.
+This number refers to the Cordova CLI (command-line interface) version number, not the version of the Cordova device framework (see the Apache Cordova CLI 4.0 Release Notes for a coarse explanation of this version confusion).
+The precise Cordova platform versions that are “pinned” to a default Cordova CLI 6.5.0 build system can be found in the Adobe PhoneGap Build Currently Supported Versions matrix.

 intelxdk.config.<platform>.xml file controls the behavior and application specific properties of the Intel XDK Cordova and Crosswalk build targets.
 This file follows the W3C Packaged Web Apps (Widgets) specification.
 The options used by the Intel XDK build system are subject to change.